redox-os/website/content/news/this-month-250831.md

 Wildan Mubarok fixed a problem where some dynamically linked program packages were carrying static library objects making them very big in size, this fix reduced the size of [packages](https://static.redox-os.org/pkg/x86_64-unknown-redox/) and [images](https://static.redox-os.org/img/x86_64/) a lot!

+## COSMIC Reader on Redox!

+Jeremy Soller ported the COSMIC Reader for his upcoming presentation at RustConf 2025.

 ## Bootloader Improvements

 - (boot) Bjorn Beishline fixed DMA bugs in ARM64 virtualization